 Copying the certificates from Let's Encrypt directory to the certs directory

-We could've just mounted the certificate from the Let's Encrypt directory, but the reason we've copied it is due to our Keycloak container running as the non-root keycloak user.
+user.
 This means the certificate files should also come under the ownership of Keycloak with full read/write permissions.
 Otherwise, the Keycloak user will be unable to read our certificate files, and thus the Keycloak container will fail to start in production mode.

 Let's change the ownership and modify the permissions of the certificate files.